Custom Logic Implementation

 The Custom Logic Broadway flow can be created in either the Shared Objects or a given LU.

-The Custom Logic Broadway flow always has 2 external input parameters and it gets their values from the task execution process:
+The Custom Logic Broadway flow always includes two external input parameters, whose values are provided by the task execution process:

 • LU_NAME